-The skillful use of garlic, onions, spice, herbs, and extra virgin olive oil into one’s diet helps your body fight long-term cancer as well as mitigate inflammation.
+The skillful use of garlic, onions, spice, herbs, and extra virgin olive oil in one’s diet helps your body fight long-term cancer as well as mitigate inflammation.

 Chop your vegetables and don’t be afraid of olive oil and vinegar

 Breaking down vegetables into smaller chunks and saturating them with dressings like olive oil and vinegar help to free micronutrients called polyphenols.
-Red vegetables are an especially fecund source of antioxidants like beta carotene and lycopene.
+Red vegetables are an especially fecund source of antioxidants such as beta carotene and lycopene.

 Use plenty of garlic, shallots, chives, and onions

 These ingredients hail from the Allium family and are packed with sulphur compounds, a key defense against cancer.